Dusseldorf Airport - German & Austrian Airlines

 With the possible departure of the UK from the European Union drawing ever closer, Lufthansa Airbus A320-214 D-AIZG reinforces Germany`s view on the EU: "Say yes to Europe!"
 The aircraft is pictured above taxiing to the terminal after landing on Monday 6 May.

 Air Berlin PLC & Co.
-Luftverkehrs KG (FWB: AB1), branded as airberlin or airberlin.com was a major German airline.
-At its peak, it was Germany's second-largest airline, as well as Europe's tenth-largest airline in terms of passengers carried.
+Luftverkehrs KG (FWB: AB1), branded as airberlin or airberlin.com was a major German airline and at its peak, Germany's second-largest.
 Air Berlin was founded in 1978 by Lelco, an American company.
 Following German reunification, Air Berlin was sold and became a German company in 1991 but after years of losses, filed for insolvency in August 2017.
 It ceased operations on 27 October 2017 but Lufthansa agreed to buy 81 aircraft and employ 3,000 of the defunct company`s employees for €210 million, also taking over the subsidiaries Niki and Luftfahrtgesellschaft Walter.

 Besides its own services which include Lufthansa Regional a.k.a.
 CityLine, and owning subsidiary passenger airlines Austrian Airlines, Swiss International Air Lines, Brussels Airlines, and Eurowings, Deutsche Lufthansa AG owns several aviation-related companies, such as Lufthansa Technik and LSG Sky Chefs, as part of the Lufthansa Group.
 In total, the group has over 700 aircraft, making it one of the largest airline fleets in the world.

 Condor is Germany's second-largest commercial airline based on fleet size and passengers flown and is a subsidiary of the British Thomas Cook Group.
-Its main base is Frankfurt Airport from which most of its long-haul flights depart with secondary bases at Munich, Hamburg, Hannover, Stuttgart and Leipzig/Halle Airports. as well as Düsseldorf.
-Boeing 757-330(WL) D-ABOF, pictured here, is ex G-JMOF.
+Its main base is Frankfurt Airport from which most of its long-haul flights depart with secondary bases at Munich, Hamburg, Hannover, Stuttgart and Leipzig/Halle Airports, as well as Düsseldorf.
+Boeing 757-330(WL) D-ABOL is pictured above.